Syed-DevOps-Git/devopslearning/README.md

-This is Devlops Lerning repo
+This is Devops Lerning repo.
+Informatin about all the tools